 "Trek is hands-down, the best bicycle manufacturer on the planet!
 I have been racing for awhile and it's not just about Lance Amrstrong being my idol, but the sheer performance of these bicycles is amazing.
 I've tried other bikes but they don't come close"

 "I remember going to buy my first Trek Bicycle and I could remember thinking "what the hell am I doing, should I spend so much?' and now after three years, I'm proud of every penny that I spent.
 Superb, absolutely superb!"

 "Trek is like the Ferrari of the cycling world, just a whole lot better!"

 Last Word About Trek Bicycles

 An enduring commitment to performance has long been the driving force behind Trek's achievements and by every account; the company is determined to take this to the next level.
-Its speciality remains mostly advanced performance bicycles; a fact thoroughly reflected through its prices.
+Its specialty remains mostly advanced performance bicycles; a fact thoroughly reflected through its prices.
 For extreme performance, few, if any, can rival Trek at its best.